7 DIY Face Scrubs You Can Make With Ingredients In Your Kitchen

 Is a Sugar Scrub Good for Your Face?

-Brown sugar is an inexpensive and accessible ingredient that also does a great job of exfoliating your skin.
-Brown sugar is gentler on the skin than sea salt or Epsom salt. … The sugar granules might make your skin feel sticky, so be sure to rinse thoroughly after you’ve exfoliated.
+Brown sugar is an inexpensive and accessible ingredient that does a great job of exfoliating your skin.
+Brown sugar is gentler on the skin than sea salt or Epsom salt. … The sugar granules might make your skin sticky, so rinse thoroughly after exfoliating.

 As with any scrub, it’s possible that you could have an allergic reaction to one or more ingredients.
 Before applying an ingredient to your face, apply a small test patch to the inside of your elbow.
-If your skin doesn’t react to the ingredient, it’s probably safe to use it on your face.
+If your skin doesn’t react to the ingredient, using it on your face is probably safe.

 It’s best to avoid exfoliating if you have sunburned, chapped, or reddened skin.
 If you have areas of broken skin, like a cut or an irritated acne blemish, avoid using the scrub on these areas.